jrom876/Person_struct/README.md

 Person_check has two make files: make.mk and make-test.mk.

-The make.mk version updates all dependencies in the main directory,
+The make.mk version updates all dependencies in the main directory.

-while the make-test.mk version creates executable automated tests which immediately run on the command line.

-To run make-test on the linux command line, use these commands:

-checkmk createHuman-test.check >createHuman-test.c

-make -f make-test.mk chtest

 To update all dependencies, use: